 The access route used for TPN administration in 171 (80.3 %) individuals was the subclavian vein, followed by the internal jugular vein in 27 (12.7 %), and the femoral vein in 15 (7 %) individuals.
 The catheter used in 100 % of the cases was a double-lumen catheter, which is the standard type used by the public health network of the Federal District.
-The type of parenteral nutrition provided to patients was selected according to the current supply contract: the standard parenteral nutrition, supplied from 2010 to 2013 and the custom-made parenteral nutrition, supplied by an outsourced company, was provided from 2014 on, and was still being supplied when the study ended in 2016.
-Thus, a total of 121 (56.8 %) individuals received standard parenteral nutrition.
+The type of parenteral nutrition provided to patients was selected according to the current supply contract: the standard parenteral nutrition was supplied from 2010 to 2013 and the custom-made parenteral nutrition, supplied by an outsourced company, was provided from 2014 on, and was still being supplied when the study ended in 2016.
+Thus, a total of 121 (56.8 %) individuals received standard parenteral nutrition and 92 (43.2 %) received custom-made parenteral nutrition.